 Students work in a supervised and evaluated internship enabling communication majors to enrich their academic experience with involvement in an appropriate career organization or facility.
+Internship must be completed before the beginning of senior year, unless permission received from chair.
+A minimum of three credits of internship performed off campus unless permission received from Chair are required for the major.
 Variable credit.